Simple Post-Training Robustness Using Test Time Augmentations and Random Forest

 An example of a very common and successful strategy for improving DNN robustness is adversarial training \cite{FGSM,Towards_DeepLearning_Resistance}.
 In this approach, adversarial examples are added in the network training process along with the regular examples.
 It is shown to reduce significantly the network vulnerability to attacks.

 A major disadvantage of this approach and most of the other existing defense strategies is that they require retraining the network.
-This requires an additional computational time, which might be significant in some cases, as one is required to update the network frequently to resist novel attacks.
+This puts an additional computational time, which might be significant in some cases, as one needs to update the network frequently to resist novel attacks.

-Even in techniques that just fine tune the DNNs, there is a need to have an access to all the training data.
-The same holds also for the current leading detection methods that aim at just spotting attacks and alerting about them (without changing the DNN) \cite{LID,Mahalanobis_adv_detection,Cohen_2020_CVPR}.
-Besides storage issues, having access to all the data may be a problem when a user wants to improve its network robustness to new attacks that were not present during the development of the DNN but does not have access to the training data due to privacy or proprietary issues.
+Even in techniques that just fine tune DNNs, there is a need to have an access to all the training data.
+The same holds for the current leading detection methods that aim at just spotting attacks and alerting about them (without changing the DNN) \cite{LID,Mahalanobis_adv_detection,Cohen_2020_CVPR}.
+Besides storage issues, having access to all data is a problem when a user wants to improve its network robustness to new attacks that were not present during the development of the DNN but does not have access to that data due to privacy or proprietary issues.